dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

 phase, it becomes "frozen" through the rest of the inference process and becomes a part of the overall inference result.

 The picture below shows the details of the type inference process for the motivating example using the schematic representation.
+In it, a new constraint (1) is generated from the bound of the type variable after completing the first four steps of the CSSTV algorithm.
+The new constraint is then added to the set of existing constraints (2) from the upwards inference phase.
+Then the solution for the type variable is computed form the updated constraint set (3).

 ```mermaid
 block-beta